 Under Ohio law, shareholders have the right to exercise cumulative voting in the election of directors as described under "Cumulative Voting" on page 14.
 The Company has received notice from Casablanca requesting the right to exercise cumulative voting in the election of directors.
 If cumulative voting rights are in effect for the election of directors, which we currently anticipate will be the case, you may allocate among the director nominees, as you see fit, the total number of votes equal to the number of director positions to be filled multiplied by the number of shares you hold.
-Although the Board has nominated a slate of nine directors for the available 11 seats at the 2014 Annual Meeting, each shareholder of Cliffs common stock will still have 11 votes per share with respect to the election of director nominee or distribute such votes among two or more of the director nominees to be voted on at the 2014 Annual Meeting, you may allocate 1,100 "FOR" votes (11 times 100) to one director nominee or distribute such votes among two or more of the director nominees to be voted on at the 2014 Annual Meeting as you choose.
+Although the Board has nominated a slate of nine directors for the available 11 seats at the 2014 Annual Meeting, each shareholder of Cliffs common stock will still have 11 votes per share with respect to the election of directors.
+For example, if you own 100 common shares, because there are 11 directors to be elected at the 2014 Annual Meeting, you may allocate 1,100 "FOR" votes (11 times 100) to one director nominee or distribute such votes among two or more of the director nominees to be voted on at the 2014 Annual Meeting as you choose.
 You may not, however, cumulate your votes against a nominee.
 If you choose to cumulate your votes, you will need to submit a proxy card or a ballot and make an explicit statement of your intent to cumulate your votes, either by so indicating in writing on the proxy card or by indicating in writing on your ballot when voting at the 2014 Annual Meeting.
-If you hold shares through a bank, broker, trustee, nominee or other shareholder of record and wish to cumulate votes, you shall contact your bank, broker, trustee, nominee or other shareholder of record and wish to cumulate votes, you should contact your bank, broker, trustee, nominee or other shareholder of record and wish to cumulate votes, you should contact your bank, broker, trustee, nominee or other shareholder of record and wish to cumulate votes, you should contact your bank, broker, trustee, nominee or other shareholder of record and wi
+If you hold shares through a bank, broker, trustee, nominee or other shareholder of record.

 If you return a WHITE proxy card without giving specific voting instructions, then your shares will be voted "FOR" the election of Gary B. Halverson, Barry J. Eldridge, Mark E. Gaumond, Susan M. Green, Janice K. Henry, Stephen M. Johnson, James F. Kirsch, Richard K. Riederer and Timothy W. Sullivan (collectively, the "Cliffs Nominees").
 If cumulative voting rights are in effect, all shares represented by properly executed WHITE proxies will be divided evenly among the Cliffs Nominees, except that if dividing the votes evenly would not be effective to elect each of the Cliffs Nominees, votes will be cumulated in accordance with the best judgment of the persons appointed by your proxy in order to elect as many of the Cliffs Nominees as possible, except that none of your votes will be cast for any director nominee as to whom you instruct that your votes be withheld.
-Cumulative voting would apply only to the election of directors.
+Cumulative voting would apply only to the election of directors